-- 1. The curriculum of Humanities, Social Science including Management courses (HSMC) - (i) Human Values courses is updated. - (i) Course Code HSMC (HU-102) may be read as (H-102) along with the following: - a Name of the course 'Universal Human Values 2: Self, Society and Nature' is renamed as "Universal Human Values 2: Understanding Harmony". - b.
-Contents of "Universal Human Values 2: Understanding Harmony" to be included.
+1. The curriculum of Humanities, Social Science including Management courses (HSMC):

+(i) The Human Values course is updated.

+(ii) Course Code HSMC (HU-102) may be read as (H-102) along with the following updates:

+a.
+The name of the course, 'Universal Human Values 2: Self, Society and Nature,' is re-named as b.
+The contents of "Universal Human Values 2: Understanding Harmony" are to be included.

+"Universal Human Values 2: Understanding Harmony."